 The AGES Board of 2019 – 2021 have created a strategic plan that has a vision, purpose and values that coincide with goals, objectives and actions.
 AGES’ purpose is to improve women’s health and the AGES Board are dedicated to becoming a leading international organisation focused on improving women’s health through education, training, research and advocacy.

-The AGES Research Fund was established in 2003 with a specific aim of targeting surgical research in gynaecology.
-Since it’s inception, more than 87 different projects have been funded or part-funded with more than 1.25 million dollars in grants allocated.
+The AGES Research Fund was founded in 2003, to support surgical research in gynaecology.
+The first awards for funding were granted in 2003 and since that time, more than 87 different projects have been funded or part-funded with more than 1.25 million dollars in grants allocated.
+Multiple large-scale randomised controlled trials, prospective cohort studies and retrospective reviews have received funding and had results published in national and international Journal.

 Awards, Fellowships, & Scholarships